opurex/ortusweb/doc/local_cache.md

 ###  storage_get(storeName, id, callback, errorCallback)

-Read a single record from the database.
+Read a single or multiple record from the database by id.

 - `storeName` (string): the table/model name to read.
-- `id` (mixed): the record id to find.
+- `id` (mixed): the record id to find, or an array of ids.
 - `callback` (function(object)): the function called on success, with the record as parameter.
+When multiple records are read, data is an object with the record id as key and the record as value.
+When no record is found, the value is `undefined`
 - `errorCallback` (function(event)): the function called on error.

 ###  storage_getIndex(storeName, index, val, callback, errorCallback)